 9. Take advantage of slower times

-As the holidays come in, you typically have fewer transactions.
+As the fall and winter come on, you typically have fewer transactions.
 That gives you time to get organized and ready for your upcoming move.
-Buy some coffees, have some conversations, and make sure you’re ready to hit the spring market hard when it comes around.
+Buy some coffees, have some conversations, and make sure you’re ready to hit the 2025 market hard when it comes around.

 10. Get all of your marketing dialed in